 Should you just quit your job and go freelancing?
 Probably not.
 Don’t be stupid like I was!
 There’s a lot of smart moves you can do to set yourself up for success and avoid a lot of early pain when you eventually make the move.
 In this case, preparation really is 90% of success.
 I’ll talk about that soon…

 I’ve abolished the dreaded alarm clock from my day-to-day life. 🎉 It has been one of my life goals, so I’ll call that a win!

 Does that mean that I now sleep in?
 Hell no!
 If anything, I wake up earlier – because I now do what I want to do, and I wake up to the sound of desire to work on my dreams and goals, instead of working on someone else’s.
 And I just love my morning routine.

 But more importantly – It’s a healthy way of living.
 It has been scientifically proven that alarms affect our blood pressure, decision making, mood, and all sorts of bad stuff, short term and long term – and you can mitigate that with minor changes to how you wake up. (like light based alarm)

 I look forward to your reply, I am really curious.

-You can write to me directly firstname.lastname@example.org use the form below:
+You can write to me directly to firstname.lastname@example.org or use the form below: